gotodsp/openresty-manager/README.md

 </a>
 </p>

 ## :kissing_heart: Contact

-If you want to support more features such as Web Application Firewall, please visits [UUSEC WAF](https://uuwaf.uusec.com/).
+If you want to support more features , please send mail to support[at]uusec.com .

 ## :key: License